DipadityaDas/VBoxReady/README.md

 > **This behavior occurs by design.**

 Many virtualization applications depend on **hardware virtualization extensions** that are available on most *modern processors*.
+It includes `Intel VT-x` and `AMD-V`.